Vesle Kjela power plant

 The power plant will also be able to contribute to securing the power supply for the local community.

-Technical plan From the bypass tunnel the water is first run via a vertical shaft, then a short skew tunnel to the power station which is located deep in the mountain under the current bypass tunnel.
-From here there will be a long tail flow tunnel, 1,170 metres, with a cross section of approx. 22m2.
-The access to the power station will take place via existing roads and an access tunnel that is approx. 250 metres long.
+From the bypass tunnel the water is first run via a short skew tunnel to the power station which is located deep in the mountain under the current bypass tunnel.
+From here there will be a long tail flow tunnel, 1,300 metres, with a cross section of approx. 22m2.
+The access to the power station will take place via existing roads and an access tunnel that is approx. 450 metres long.